tkyjovsk/keycloak/testsuite/performance/README.md

 Open Preferences in IntelliJ.
 Type 'plugins' in the search box.
 In the right pane click on 'Install JetBrains plugin'.
 Type 'scala' in the search box, and click Install button of the Scala plugin.

-#### Run KeycloakSimulation from IntelliJ
+#### Run DefaultSimulation from IntelliJ

 In ProjectExplorer find Engine object (you can use ctrl-N / cmd-O).
 Right click on class name and select Run or Debug like for
 JUnit tests.

-You can create a test profile, and set JVM parameters with -Dkey=value to override default configuration values in TestConfig class.
+You'll have to create a test profile, and set 'VM options' with -Dkey=value to override default configuration values in TestConfig class.

+Make sure to set 'Use classpath of module' to 'performance-test'.

 When tests are executed via maven, the Engine object is not used.
 It exists only for running tests in IDE.

+If test startup fails due to not being able to find the test classes try reimporting the 'performance' module from pom.xml (right click on 'performance' directory, select 'Maven' at the bottom of context menu, then 'Reimport')